Michael-Faulkner/2021-msia423-faulkner-michael-project/README.md

 ## Environmental Setup

-Before creating any Docker commands the following enviromental variables should be exported to your current terminal/command line instace.
+Before creating any Docker commands the following enviromental variables should be exported to your current terminal/command line environment.

 The AWS keys are used to access the S3 bucket which is need for the data acquisition, model pipeline, and webapp portion of the project.